 It is quite simple to implement this feature.
 Two options need to be configured in the Front-end Editing.
 The first one is to set the user role, who can add/edit/delete data.
 And then setting up the editable columns.

 Step 1: Enabling Frontend editing

-You can see “Public users(only add data)” option there.
-Enabling this option will allow the public user to add data on the table.
+Public Users(Only add data) option is available here.
+Selecting this option will let the public users add data to the table.

 Step 3: Editing Column Options

-Some optional settings of Frontend editing table:
+Few optional settings of Frontend editing table:

-Always show Edit Icons:
+Always Show Edit icons: